A subdivision algebra for a product of two simplices via flow polytopes: Flow polytopes and negative flows

-with $x_e \geq 0$ if $e$ is a forward edge, $x_e \leq 0$ if $e$ is a backward edge, and $x_e \in \R$ if $e$ is bidirectional.
-We think of $x_e$ as the amount of flow in the edge $e$.
+with $0 \leq x_e \leq 1$ if $e$ is a forward edge, $-1\leq x_e \leq 0$ if $e$ is a backward edge, and $-1\leq x_e \leq 1$ if $e$ is bidirectional.
+We think of $\abs{x_e}$ as the amount of flow in the edge $e$, with the sign of $x_e$ indicating the direction of flow.
 If a bidirectional edge has positive flow, we treat it as a forward edge, and if it has negative flow, we treat it as a backward edge.

-The set of all $\ba$-flows on $G$ is denoted by $\calF_{G}(\ba)$.
-However, as we will consider only the case $\calF_{G}(\bu)$ with $\bu = \be_1-\be_{n}$, we suppress the notation to $\calF_G:=\calF_{G}(\bu)$.
+The set of all $\bu$-flows on $G$ is denoted by $\calF_{G}$.
 We prove in Proposition~\ref{prop:GBpolytope} that $\calF_{G}$ is a convex polytope, which justfies calling $\calF_{G}$ the \textbf{flow polytope of $G$}.
-When all edges in $G$ are forward edges, $G$ is necessarily acyclic, and in this case our definition of a flow polytope agrees with other definitions in the literature, for example \cite{MMS19} and \cite{Mes15}.
+When all edges in $G$ are forward edges, $G$ is necessarily acyclic, and in this case our definition of a flow polytope agrees with other definitions in the literature (see for example \cite{DKK12,MMS19}).

-The only vertices with non-zero netflow in a $\bu$-flow are the vertices $1$ and $n$, which we call the \textbf{source} and \textbf{sink} respectively.
-The vertices $[2,n]$ will be referred to as \textbf{inner vertices}.
+The only vertices with non-zero netflow in a $\bu$-flow are the vertices $1$ and $n$, and we may therefore assume that they are the only source and sink in $G$ respectively.
+A vertex that is not a source or sink is an \textbf{inner vertex} and an edge not incident to the source or sink is an \textbf{inner edge}.
 A \textbf{route} $R$ in $G$ is a maximal directed path from the source to the sink.
 Note that an edge in $G$ which is not in a route cannot have non-zero flow, so we can assume that all edges in $G$ are in some route.
 Furthermore, since $G$ is acyclic, the source and sink vertex are each incident to at most one edge in a route.
-We can therefore assume that all edges incident to the source and sink are forward edges.
+We can therefore also assume that all edges incident to the source and sink are forward edges.
 Let $\calR$ denote the set of all routes in $G$.
 To each route $R \in \calR$ we associate a signed characteristic vector $\bx_R = (x_e)_{e\in E(G)}$ as follows.
-If $e=(i,j) \in R$ with $i<j$, we set $x_e = 1$ if the path traverses $e$ from $i$ to $j$, and we set $x_e=-1$ if the path traverses $e$ from $j$ to $i$, and if $e \notin R$, we set $x_e=0$.
+If $e \in R$ is a forward edge $(i,j,+)$ or a bidirectional edge $(i,j,\pm)$ traversed from $i$ to $j$ in $R$, we set $x_e = 1$.
+If $e \in R$ is a backward edge $(i,j,-)$ or a bidirectional edge $(i,j,\pm)$ traversed from $j$ to $i$ in $R$, then we set $x_e = -1$.
+For any $e \notin R$, we set $x_e=0$.
 The following proposition now justifies calling $\calF_{G}$ a flow polytope, and gives an alternate description as the convex hull of routes.

+\begin{proposition} The set of all $\bu$-flows $\calF_{G}$ is a polytope if and only if $G$ is acyclic.
+Furthermore, when $G$ is acyclic, the vertex description of $\calF_{G}$ is given by \end{proposition}